decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## Messages

 The following messages are used by the test vectors of both ciphersuites (unless otherwise stated).
+All the listed messages represent hex-encoded octet strings.

 ```
 {{ $messages[0] }}